Wilson Tucker (politician): Term

-Tucker is a member of the Standing Committee on Public Administration.
+Tucker was a member of the Standing Committee on Public Administration.

-Premier Mark McGowan used the election of Tucker as justification for changes to the election system for the Western Australia Legislative Council in 2021.
+Premier Mark McGowan used Tucker's election as justification for changes to the election system for the Western Australia Legislative Council in 2021.
 The changes to the system to be implemented by the McGowan government include removing group ticket voting and removing regions from the Legislative Council, with each elector in Western Australia voting for the 37 members of that house.

 By August 2022, Tucker had drafted a private member's bill to introduce daylight saving in Western Australia.
 He wanted to have parliament directly introduce daylight saving rather than hold a referendum on the issue.
 Four previous referendums have been held in Western Australia, all rejecting the introduction of daylight saving.
 Premier McGowan said his government would "respect" the result of the four previous referendums.

 Tucker's Daylight Saving Party did not apply for continuing registration and was deregistered by the Western Australian Electoral Commission in February 2023.
 Tucker continued his term as an independent.
 He considered joining the Democratic Labour Party for the 2025 state election.
 Tucker ended talks with the party, electing to return to the technology industry, when new state restrictions forced the party to change its name and it selected "Stop Pedophiles!
 Protect kiddies!".